Zankoku-Okuno/technical-notes/notes/2022-01-17-000-strict-lang-lazy-semantics.md

 This seems to be exactly the case for Mu, since everyone turns on the "higher-quality" version of the compiler.

 Unknown function calls are almost certainly going to get a performance regression, though.
-If a compiler decides that some of a function's args should be taken lazily, but the function is invoked in as statically unknown, how will the unknown call know the laziness of the calling convention?
+If a compiler decides that some of a function's args should be taken lazily, but the function is invoked as statically unknown, how will the unknown call know the laziness of the calling convention?
 The only thing I can think is to have every function come along with not just the native number of arguments it takes, but also a bitmap of which args should be lazy.
 This would create additional branches before an unknown function call relative to Haskell, degrading performance in those cases.
 Frankly, unknown function calls are _already_ bad for performance, so it might not be worth worrying about such cases: